ruby-rdf/rdf-bert/README.md

 ### URI references

-URI references are serialized on the wire as BERT strings beginning with an initial `'<'` character, followed by the string representation of the URI reference, and terminated by a final `'>'` character:
+URI references are serialized on the wire as BERT strings that begin with an initial `'<'` character, are followed by the string representation of the URI reference, and are terminated by a final `'>'` character:

     RDF::BERT.serialize(RDF::URI.new("http://rdf.rubyforge.org/"))
     #=> "<http://rdf.rubyforge.org/>"